LeweyM/LeweyM.github.io/personal-site/content/posts/4-Testing-Fuzzing-and-fixing-things.md

 This means that we will test for a match on every substring of input.

+{{% notice info %}}
-Note: This also means it will be a lot slower, as we now need to test for matches N times where N is the length of the input string.
+This also means it will be a lot slower, as we now need to test for matches N times where N is the length of the input string.
 For now we're just concerned with correctness, we can go back and optimize later, but it's something to bear in mind.
+{{% /notice %}}

-## Problem 6
+### Problem 6

 Ok, we're starting to make progress now.
 Let's see our next issue.